 Tour begins: Santiago de Compostela

-Transfers from SQC Airport to El Parador Hotel are included
+Transfers from SCQ Airport to El Parador Hotel are included

 Tour ends: San Sebastian